 Katie said couples with destination weddings generally understand guests have had to spend on travel and accommodation so expect less on gifts.
 They may set up wishing wells only, which are options for guests who want to gift a bit extra, or those unable to make the trip but still wanting to contribute.

 Meanwhile, the entrepreneur said she has found couples getting married later in life tend to be less demanding.

 “Couples from an older age bracket generally expect less from guests, especially if this is a second wedding,” she said.

 “It’s not unheard of for these couples to have a wishing well that allows money to be allocated to a charity.”

-If the couple getting married have already attended your wedding, you can always be guided by the amount they spent on you.
+If the couple getting married has already attended your wedding, you can always be guided by the amount they spent on you.

 Marketing professional Monika, 31, had a run of friends’ weddings in 2015 and featured as a bridesmaid at several.

 Single at the time, she had to cover costs by herself.